Hotel and Hospitality Finance

 What Is Hotel and Hospitality Finance?

 This operational income characteristic means hospitality assets attract a specialist lender pool.
 Most mainstream commercial mortgage lenders have limited appetite for hotels and hospitality; specialist lenders, challenger banks, and debt funds provide the majority of UK hotel finance.
+The lender selection decision is critical, approaching a lender without hospitality sector expertise will typically result in a decline regardless of how strong the trading performance is.

 Types of Hospitality Assets We Finance

-• Hotels — budget, mid-market, boutique, and luxury
+• Hotels, budget, mid-market, boutique, and luxury

 • Guest houses and bed and breakfasts